NASA, SpaceX Crew-2 mission: How to watch Dragon launch to the ISS

 NASA and SpaceX are gearing up for the second operational flight of the Crew Dragon spacecraft.
-Four astronauts will hitch a ride in the Dragon, lifted into orbit atop the workhorse Falcon 9 booster, on Thursday.
+On Thursday, four astronauts will hitch a ride in the Dragon, lifted into orbit atop the workhorse Falcon 9 booster.
 It's going to be an early morning flight for US watchers.
 Here's how you can follow along live.

 SpaceX tweeted a video of Crew Dragon on Tuesday and said "teams are keeping an eye on launch site and downrange weather."